Car insurance for drivers with bad credit

 Providers with the strongest rates historically might not accept all credit scores.
 Thankfully, you’ll find options that can provide cover while you rebuild your credit.

 • Choose to pay for your cover in one go.
 Rather than monthly payments spread out over a year, you might be able to pay for your insurance in one payment.
-A bad credit report is unlikely to impact you in this case, as the company won’t be ‘lending’ you any funds.
+A bad credit report is unlikely to impact you in this case, as the company won’t be “lending” you any funds.

 • Look for smaller or nonstandard providers.
-A handful of car insurers brand themselves more willing to accept drivers who might have a hard time getting insurance elsewhere.
+A handful of car insurers brand themselves as more willing to accept drivers who might have a hard time getting insurance elsewhere.

 • Bundle your policies.
-If you own a policy with a large insurance providers that offers many types of insurance, it could make financial sense to pay for your home, car and life insurance under one provider.
+If you own a policy with a large insurance provider that offers many types of insurance, it could make financial sense to pay for your home, car and life insurance under one provider.
 Bundling can save you money and might make payments and support more convenient as well.

 • Trim your cover.
 For standard car insurance providers that can help you, the kind of cover you’re used to might cost more than you’re willing to pay.
 This is where you can strategise about what to cut from your policy without leaving yourself too exposed.

 • Increase your excess.
 Raising how much you will have to contribute to a claim before your insurance kicks in could result in more manageable rates, but make sure it’s an amount you could reasonably afford to pay should you have an accident.
-This is definitely no place for the ‘it will never happen to me’ approach.
+This is definitely no place for the “it will never happen to me” approach.

 Could my poor credit history affect the premium I pay?